|Frequently Asked Questions

 No, by itself a Revocable Living Trust would not protect your property from Medicaid.
 However, by proper planning i.e. nursing home insurance and/or selling your property before you incur nursing home expenses, you can avoid the loss of your home to Medicaid.
 While both husband and wife are living, there is no recovery or lien to the property, unless both are in a nursing home.

-What happens if Senior Estate Associates goes out of business?
+What happens if Senior Estate Associates LLC. goes out of business?

 Similar to a will, if the attorney would predecease you or retire, you still have a will.
 Consequently, the same is true for a trust.
+But being a LLC and having Associates in their 30's and 40's SEA has a long future of service.
 The trust is still valid in all 50 States.

 Does everyone need a Revocable Living Trust?